abreksa4/bbp-user-online-status/README.md

 # BBP User Online Status
-A Wordpress plugin to show user online/offline status in bbpress topics and replies
+A Wordpress plugin to show user online/offline statuses in bbpress topics and replies

 Simply adds an "Online" or "Offline" under the author information in [bbpress](https://bbpress.org/) topics and replies.